goldfirere/singletons/README.md

 a crude approximation of the value-level `Show` instance for `String`.
-On the value level, showing `String`s escapes special characters (such as double quotes), but implementing this requires pattern-matching on character literals, something which is currently impossible at the level.
+On the value level, showing `String`s escapes special characters (such as double quotes), but implementing this requires pattern-matching on character literals, something which is currently impossible at the type level.
 As a consequence, the type-level `Show` instance for `Symbol`s does not do any character escaping.

 Support for `*`